-Purpose of the course: To provide a general understanding of human anatomy and physiology for those students in the allied health fields and to meet requirements for an Associate of Arts Degree or Associate in Science Degree.
+Purpose: To provide a general understanding of human anatomy and physiology for those students in the allied health fields and to meet requirements for an Associate of Arts Degree or Associate in Science Degree.

-Objectives of the course:
+Objectives:

 - 1. To help the students acquire knowledge of normal development, structures, and functions of the human body - 2.
 To provide a foundation for the undergraduate college and university student - 3.
 To provide a foundation for understanding deviations from the normal in physiological function.